kayhide/wakame/README.md

 [Wakame](https://en.wikipedia.org/wiki/Wakame) is a type of edible seaweed, popular in Japan.

+The most important property of wakame is that, it changes its color when boiled.

 ## Contributions

 Feel free to open an issue or PR.